josephchenhk/qtrader_strategies/README_v2.md

 - (6).
 Consider transaction costs in the simulation.

-- (7).
-Consider different lookback window and trading window for different time intervals.
+~- (7).
+Consider different lookback window and trading window ~for different time intervals.

 - (8).
 Utilize a one-period execution lag for all trade orders to approximate the bid-ask spread since